kemalyst/kemalyst/README.md

 ### Middleware HTTP::Handlers

-There are 6 handlers that are pre-configured for Kemalyst:
+There are 7 handlers that are pre-configured for Kemalyst:
  - Logger - Logs all requests/responses to the logger configured.
  - Error - Handles any Exceptions and renders a response.
  - Static - Delivers any static assets from the `./public` folder.
- - Session - Provides a Cookie Session that can be accessed from the `context.session`
+ - Session - Provides a Cookie Session hash that can be accessed from the `context.session["key"]`
+ - Flash - Provides flash message hash that can be accessed from the `context.flash["danger"]`
- - Params - Unifies the parameters into `context.params`
+ - Params - Unifies the parameters into `context.params["key"]`
- - Router - Routes requests to other handlers\controllers based on the HTTP method and path.
+ - Router - Routes requests to other handlers based on the method and path.

 Other handlers available for Kemalyst:
  - BasicAuth - Provides Basic Authentication.